Greyhound Care & Standards

 This webpage provides information about desexing (sterilisation, spaying, neutering) of greyhounds, including mandatory requirements for desexing greyhounds prior to rehoming, and health advantages of desexing.
 The desexing of greyhounds before they are re-homed demonstrates responsible pet ownership.
 It prevents unsanctioned breeding post retirement and rehoming; and demonstrates the industry’s commitment to ensuring the long-term welfare of our greyhounds.

 Desexing of greyhounds prior to rehoming is a mandatory requirement under the Code of Practice for the Keeping of Racing Greyhounds, unless the participant obtains a written agreement from the adopter which clearly states they will take on the responsibility for desexing.
-GRV has two support mechanisms for all participants to help them comply with the Code requirements:

 1. GRV’s Desexing and Dental Scheme, which covers up to $500 (incl GST) towards the cost of desexing and dental treatment of a greyhound prior to being rehomed or upon retirement to a participant; and